mohangk/mobile-newsblur/README.md

 This repository contains the code for a mobile-focused NewsBlur feed reader, consisting of:

 1.  **Backend:** A Cloudflare Worker (using Hono and TypeScript) acting as a secure proxy to the NewsBlur API.
+It handles session management from the frontend to the newsblur api.
 2.  **Frontend:** A vanilla JavaScript, HTML, and Tailwind CSS single-page application.

 The backend proxy handles CORS and securely manages the NewsBlur session cookie using Cloudflare KV.